HassanChehab/trustblock/README.md

 <br />

-The following commands are needed to run the project localy.
-Make sure you are in the <span style="color: red;">**dev**</span> branch, main is used with deployement configuration.
+The following commands are needed to run the project localy. <span style="color: red">Make sure you are in the **dev**</span> branch, main is used with deployement configuration.

 ```bash
 	// In the back folder